mangix/lego/README.md

 //you have to use this data by data.User.userInfo.id , in the OrderBrick you have to :
 Brick.create("orderBrick" , function(params , finish){

     //It's not a good idea to use params like this.
-It makes the OrderBrick to depend on the UserBrick,
+    //It makes the OrderBrick to depend on the UserBrick,
     //but actually it's only depend on `userId` var userId = params.User.userInfo.id;
 });